Dodge City named Most Charming Small Town in Kansas - NewsBreak

 “Once considered to be the wildest town in the Wild West, with a cast of colorful characters, including gamblers, cowboys, and prostitutes, Dodge City offers plenty of historic charms,” author K.C.
 Dermody wrote about the small community in southwest Kansas.

 “Boot Hill Museum focuses on its heritage with entertaining historical exhibits, and there are trolley tours of historic sites, along with mock gunfights complete with costumed cowboys.
-Grabbing a drink in one of the saloons is a great way to soak up the atmosphere,” said Dermody.New public fishing lake set to open in Kansas
+Grabbing a drink in one of the saloons is a great way to soak up the atmosphere,” said Dermody.One person injured in west Wichita house fire

 Dermody cited the colorful cast of characters, entertaining exhibits, and experiences as reasons that Dodge City tops her list in the state of Kansas.